Correspondence-free online human motion retargeting: Introduction

-Most of these retargeting works take as input structured data in the form of skeletons or template-aligned surfaces for which correspondence information is known.
+Most of these works take as input structured data such as skeletons or template-aligned surfaces for which correspondences are known.

+The goal of this work is correspondence-free retargeting that takes as input unstructured 4D data for which neither correspondences between the source and target shape nor correspondences between different frames of the source motion are given.
+This allows to directly animate a human target shape with arbitrary sequences of humans in motion, possibly captured using 4D acquisition platforms.
 Solving the retargeting problem for unstructured 3D data is challenging as computing correspondences is a combinatorial problem.
+Fig.~\ref{fig:teaser} illustrates the problem's input and output.

-Recently, a first solution for correspondence-free motion retargeting has been proposed~\cite{jiang2022h4d}.
-This work introduces a generic motion prior to describe how body shapes move in a low dimensional space, and takes long-term temporal context into account.
+Recently, a first solution for correspondence-free motion retargeting has been proposed~\cite{jiang2022h4d}, which introduces a generic motion prior to describe how body shapes move in a low dimensional space, and takes long-term temporal context into account.
 While this opens the door to novel solutions, during inference the method is limited to retarget sequences of fixed length.
 Inspired by this work, our framework also learns long-term temporal context.

 In this work, we propose the first correspondence-free method for online motion retargeting that learns long-term temporal context.
-Especially, we are able to learn context from $1s$ of motion sequences, which improves the accuracy of motion retargeting even with challenging examples.
-We achieve this by combining the advantages of skeletal motion retargeting and surface-based motion retargeting to learn about both temporal context and geometric detail.
-More specifically, we combine skeletal motion retargeting and automatic skinning, thereby allowing to handle high-dimensional spatio-temporal data.
-The reason is that skeletal retargeting methods achieve good results by encoding long-term temporal context~\cite{villegas2018neural} and that recently, methods on automatic skinning have been proposed that we can include in our inference model~\cite{liu2019neuroskinning,xu2020rignet,yang2021s3,mosella2022skinningnet}.
-Our hypothesis is that the locomotion information we want to extract from the source sequence is explained at a skeletal level, while the dense surface details are intrinsic to the target shape.
+Our method is able to learn temporal context of $1s$ duration, which we demonstrate to improve the accuracy of motion retargeting on challenging examples.

+We achieve this by combining the advantages of skeletal and surface-based motion retargeting to learn both temporal context and geometric detail.
+More specifically, we combine skeleton-based motion retargeting and shape deformation modeling, which allows to handle high-dimensional spatio-temporal data.
+The reason is that skeletal retargeting methods achieve good results by encoding long-term temporal context~\cite{villegas2018neural} and that recent methods to deform the shape based on skeletal deformations ~\cite{liu2019neuroskinning,xu2020rignet,yang2021s3,mosella2022skinningnet} can accurately model geometric detail.
+Our hypothesis is that the locomotion information of the source sequence is explained at the skeletal level, while the dense surface details are intrinsic to the target shape.
+Thus, our idea is to minimize a motion preservation loss that transfers the skeletal motion of the source to the target, and a shape preservation loss that keeps the shape details of the target.